deshpande-shruti/Sparkify_project/README.md

 The project aims to predict the churned users based on activities and attributes data of them.
 And deploy the solution on a distributed system.
 Original size of the datasets is 12GB.
 Due to limited computation power of free version of IBM cloud, a medium sized sub-dataset is utitized.

 ## Expected Results
 At the end of this project, a model for churn prediction should have been created and evaluated.
 The model should have been trained and tested on a subset of the 12GB of data, and the final testing should happen on completely separate validation set.
-An accuracy, F1-Score confusion matrix will be used to evaluate the performance and feasibility of the model.

 ## Framework needed to run this jupyter notebook:
 - Pyspark SQL and Pyspark ML and other libraries its building on
 - Matplotlib for visualization
--IBM Cloud or other cloud services.
+- IBM Cloud or other cloud services.
+- Python 3.5

 ## Overview of the files